carlst99/UVOCBot/README.md

 # Setup for Hosting

-Before continuing, you should note that UVOCBot is designed with a Linux host in mind; it has support for systemd and I only provide Linux binaries.
-If you'd like support for running as a Windows service and the corresponding binaries, please open an Issue.
+Before continuing, you should note that UVOCBot is designed for a Linux or containerised hosting environment.

 1. Create a new application in the Discord Developer portal - https://discord.com/developers/applications.
 Give it a name and icon and **add a bot** to the application.